 Stoats have the biggest Big Dick Energy (Am I allowed to phrase it this way?
 I just want my stoat to have bigger dick energy than any of your dick energies) because they take down targets more than ten times their size, despite being small enough to step on.
 They’re cute just to fuck with you.
 They also do this stupid flailing thing.
 During an ice breaker at summer camp I was once asked my patronus—and when I explained why I chose the stoat no one wanted to be my friend.
 This was perfect because I didn’t want friends.
 I hate people. - Nicole Clark, Staff Writer

 In the unlikely event that octopuses are aliens slowly invading the planet one grilled seafood platter at a time, that would be the ultimate Big Dick Energy move.
-Even if they come from this planet, octopuses are smart, confident cephalopods that can open jars, escape fishing boats, and change color at will.
+Even if they come from this planet, octopuses are smart, confident cephalopods that can open jars, escape fishing boats, and change colour at will.
 In the event a cataclysmic asteroid, nuclear, or climate apocalypse wipes humanity off the map, octopuses could be the best-suited to evolve to the top of the food chain.
 Yet they are unassuming, content to rule the seas while humans destroy the earth.
 We could learn a lot from octopuses. -Beckett Mufson

 Sure, they’re small and cute.
 But does that stop ladybugs from being aphid-guzzling savages with survival capabilities that surpass Leo in The Revenant?
 Fuck no. Ladybugs have Big Dick Energy because they don’t need to overcompensate for their tiny size.
 They already know they look good (could you pull off a firetruck red coat with black polka dots?
 I don’t think so), and they don’t need to assert hyper-masculine aggression like cockroaches or spiders do (having “cock” in your name is already trying so hard, and if you have eight legs you’re definitely overcompensating for something.
 Fight me).
 I grew up in New Hampshire, where it’s freezing cold and snows at least seven months out of the year, and most insects disappear by the time winter rolls around—except ladybugs.
 They move into your house in August and stay all year, hanging out in closets, bathtubs, hanging plants, hard-to-reach ceiling corners, or on window sills, pillowcases, coffee tables.
 Everything else dies or hides, but the whole ladybug squad turns up.
 I also once watched one scale my wineglass, dive right in, and just start swimming around in Chardonnay, so I know they party.
 And the fact that they have a decidedly gendered name and still possess all this power gives them even more BDE.
 Down with the patriarchy.
 Ladybugs forever. -Meredith Balkus, Associate Editor, Global